donkeyanaphora/SHALLOW_FUSION/README.md

 ├── data/                # train/test datasets (JSONL) (created)
 ├── processed_batches/   # tokenized batches for train/test (.pt) (created)
 ├── scripts/             # Data processing scripts
-└── notebooks/           # Notebooks for training and inference
+└── notebooks/           # Notebooks for training/eval
 ```
 Below is a refined and more visually appealing version of your setup instructions: